tfjmp/website/content/post/2022-538P/index.md

 presentation.
 You should clearly explain what problem you are planning to explore and why it is an important problem.
 You should walk your audience through your research plan and how you are planning to evaluate the outcome of your project.
+The presentation should be accessible to a knowledgeable but non-expert audience.
 The presentation is graded as a group, how you want to present is the responsibility of the group members.